I have always loved words. Ever since I can remember I have devoured books. Novels, nonfiction, anything I could get my hands on.

 So what finally prompted me to write?

-When I had my last child (#4) 2 years ago I realized I was on the brink of something new.
+When I had my last child (#4) in 2016 I realized I was on the brink of something new.
 Even before that, while I was pregnant with my third, I tried to press into ministry at my church, but was, for lack of a better term, unneeded.

-A full explanation of what it is that makes a woman feel unneeded in ministry at her church still eludes me.
-I have tried to explain it in a myriad of ways, that have all seemed unhelpful so far.
+It was a very confusing time for me.
 The best way I have found to understand what has happened is to know that God is wanting to use me in this form of ministry right now.
 Plus, I am building myself a future.

 And so, why “The Modern Hadassah”?
 What does Esther of the Bible have to do with all of this?